monodot/knowledge-base/_articles/dnf.md

 - **Modules** in dnf are _package groups representing an application, language runtime or set of tools._ - e.g. `node`, `nginx`, `maven`, `mariadb`, `ruby`, `perl`.

+  - Each module can be released in a number of **streams**.
+A stream is a "virtual repository".
+  - Only one stream of a particular module can be _active_ at a given time. [^1]

 - **Groups** are virtual collections of packages, e.g.:

   - `@c-development` - group containing C Development stuff including `gcc-c++`.